 Undistributed earnings of our foreign subsidiaries amounted to approximately \$35.4 million, \$30.4 million and \$25.4 million at December 31, 2010, 2009 and 2008, respectively.
 Our undistributed foreign earnings are indefinitely reinvested and, accordingly, no related provision for U.S federal and state income taxes has been provided.
 It is impracticable to estimate the total tax liability, if any, which would be created by the future distribution of these earnings.
 Effective January 1, 2007, the Company adopted FASB ASC 740-10, an interpretation that clarified the accounting for uncertainties in income taxes recognized in a company's financial statements in accordance with SFAS No. 109.
 At December 31, 2008, the Company had recorded no liabilities related to uncertain tax positions.
 During the year ended December 31, 2009 the company filed a final tax return for its Genomic Solutions, Ltd. subsidiary that included the activity related to the sale of the business.
 The final return included uncertain tax positions.
 We recorded an uncertain tax liability in the amount of \$0.5 million.
 If these uncertain tax positions are reversed, they would decrease the effective tax rate in the period in which they are recognized.
 In January 2011, the statute of limitations expired for the return that included these uncertain tax positions with no change from the tax authorities.
 Accordingly, the uncertain tax liability of \$0.5 million will be reversed in the first quarter of 2011.
 For the year ended December 31, 2010, \$15,000 of interest was accrued on this liability and is classified as a component of income taxes as mentioned in our critical accounting policies.
 Also, during 2010, the Company completed an analysis of its research and development credit carryforwards and determined that due to certain documentation requirements to substantiate the credit, an uncertain tax liability of \$0.2 million should be recorded.
 No penalties or interest have been accrued on this liability because the credits have not yet been utilized.
-A r

-(III UII ,usanus,
+A reconciliation of uncertain tax liabilities is as follows:

-Balance as of January 1, 2009 \$
+Balance as of January 1, 2009 (in thousands) \$ - 504

-Additions based on tax positions of prior years 504

-Balance at December 31, 2009 \$ 504
+Balance at December 31, 2009 \$504

-Additions based on tax positions of prior years 215

-Balance at December 31, 2010 \$ 719
+Balance at December 31, 2010 \$719